Clinical Reference

 When to use

-Evidence does NOT support SIMV over PSV for weaning — PSV trials and daily SBTs have better outcomes (Brochard 1994, Esteban 1995).
+Largely replaced by PSV/SBT protocols.
+Evidence does NOT support SIMV over PSV for weaning (Brochard 1994).

 CPAP (Continuous Positive Airway Pressure)